China doesn’t want a trade war with the US but will retaliate against further curbs, ambassador says

 He said immediate “concrete” improvements could include increasing the number of passenger flights between China and the U.S. — which were heavily curtailed during the pandemic — and renewing the countries’ cooperation agreement on science and technology.

 On the issue of the Ukraine war, Xie reiterated Chinese officials’ talking points that Beijing respects countries’ sovereignty and territorial integrity but also acknowledges “legitimate and reasonable security concerns.”
-China bills itself as neutral in the conflict, but in practice it has shown Russia support by organizing frequent state visits and joint military drills with Moscow.
+China says it is neutral in the conflict, but in practice it has shown Russia support by organizing frequent state visits and joint military drills with Moscow.

-The visit, expected as part of a trip next month by Lai to Latin America, is like a “gray rhino charging at us,” Xie said.
+The stopover, expected as part of a trip next month by Lai to Latin America, is like a “gray rhino charging at us,” Xie said.

 China opposes any formal exchanges between its diplomatic partners and Taiwan and has reacted angrily to such visits in the past.
 In April, China conducted war games around Taiwan after Taiwanese President Tsai Ing-wen met with U.S. officials in Los Angeles while on her way back from Central America.